ipfs/ipfs-docs/docs/community/contribute/writing-guide.md

 ## Conceptual articles

-Conceptual articles are written with the intent to inform and explain something.
-These articles don't contain any steps or actions that the reader has to perform.
+Articles are written with the intent to inform and explain something.
+These articles don't contain any steps or actions that the reader has to perform _right now_.

 These articles are vastly different in tone when compared to walkthroughs.
-Some topics and concepts can be challenging to understand, so creating writing and diagrams are highly sought-after for these articles.
-Whatever writers can do to make a subject more interesting and understandable, the better.
+Some topics and concepts can be challenging to understand, so creative writing and interesting diagrams are highly sought-after for these articles.
+Whatever writers can do to make a subject more understandable, the better.

 ### Article goals